Back To Search Results

 Deterrence and Patient Education

 Patients should receive significant education on the prevention of chromoblastomycosis.
 Avoidance of cutaneous trauma in endemic areas is essential, and wearing protective equipment is important if individuals work outdoors or are engaged in outdoor recreation.[26]
-However, many patients susceptible to chromoblastomycosis live in low-resource settings with high temperatures, so reasonable planning should be discussed with patients who are manageable.
+However, many patients susceptible to chromoblastomycosis live in low-resource settings with high temperatures, so reasonable planning should be discussed with manageable patients.
 Vaccination studies are limited, and no commercial vaccine exists for chromoblastomycosis.[26]
 During treatment, patients should be educated on the expected treatment course ( which may be lengthy with multiple treatments) to ensure patient compliance with treatment.
 Discussion on the myriad adverse effects of treatment medications should be discussed thoroughly, and any drug-drug interactions should be discussed.

 Enhancing Healthcare Team Outcomes

 Chromoblastomycosis is a rare fungal infection and is best managed by an interprofessional team that includes an infectious disease consultant, surgeon, emergency department physician, wound care nurse, dermatologist, and an internist.
 Chromoblastomycosis is a chronic granulomatous infection of the skin and subcutaneous tissue caused by several different dematiaceous fungi (brown pigment-producing), resulting in the formation of slow-growing, warty plaques, cauliflower-like lesions that may ulcerate.[98][99][100]
+The prognosis depends on lesion size and extent.
+The clinician can excise single small lesions followed by antifungal therapy.
+Oral antifungal agents alone are an alternative approach if surgery is not feasible or the disease is advanced.[27][101]

 Media